CAPA Management Software for Regulated Industries

 5-Why Analysis

 5-Why analysis iterates through successive levels of causation by asking why each identified cause occurred, until the investigation reaches a cause that, if addressed, would prevent the entire chain of events from recurring.
-The method is most effective for relatively contained failures with a clear causal chain.
-In eLeaP’s CAPA record, the 5-Why analysis captures each why-answer pair in a structured entry that is part of the CAPA record itself — not a separate document attachment that can become disconnected from the record over time.
-The final why-answer is the candidate root cause that the corrective action must address.
+The method is most effective for contained failures with a clear causal chain.
+In eLeaP’s CAPA record, the 5-Why analysis captures each why-answer pair as a structured entry that is part of the CAPA record itself — not a separate document attachment that can become disconnected from the record over time.
+The final why-answer is the candidate root cause the corrective action must address.
 The investigator documents the connection between the root cause and the corrective action explicitly, so the link is auditable rather than implied.

 Fishbone (Ishikawa) Diagram Analysis

 Fishbone analysis is most effective when multiple potential contributing causes must be evaluated systematically before the root cause can be determined.
-The method organises potential causes by category — typically people, methods, machines, materials, environment, and measurement in manufacturing contexts — and evaluates each category’s contribution to the observed failure.
+The method organizes potential causes by category — typically people, methods, machines, materials, environment, and measurement in manufacturing contexts — and evaluates each category’s contribution to the observed failure.
 In eLeaP, the fishbone analysis captures contributing causes by category with the investigator’s assessment of each cause’s relevance.
-Multiple categories may contribute to the same quality failure, and the corrective action must address each contributing cause that is confirmed relevant.
+Multiple categories may contribute to the same quality failure, and the corrective action must address each contributing cause confirmed relevant.
 The multi-cause structure in eLeaP’s fishbone documentation directly drives the corrective action assignment, ensuring each identified contributing cause has an associated corrective action item.

 Effectiveness Verification: The Stage That Determines Whether Your CAPA System Works